mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/pipelines.md

 Your pipeline runs will fail if you do not have these user settings configured.
 {{% /alert %}}

+{{< figure src="/attachments/developerportal/deploy/mendix-cloud-deploy/pipelines/user-setup.png" alt="" width=60% class="image-border" >}}

-For example, if the trigger in your Start Pipeline step is set to **Teamserver push (Git)**, then the pipeline will run whenever someone pushes to the specified branch.
+For example, if the trigger in your Start Pipeline step is set to **Teamserver push (Git)**, then the pipeline runs whenever someone pushes to the specified branch.
 However, if that user has not configured their user settings yet, then the pipeline run will fail.
 Or, if the user has configured their user settings but does not have sufficient [permissions](/developerportal/deploy/node-permissions/) for all the steps in the pipeline, then the pipeline will stop running once it reaches the step where the permissions are lacking.

 If the pipeline fails, the user who triggered the pipeline is notified via email or the **Notifications** ({{% icon name="alarm-bell" %}}) menu in the Developer Portal, as configured in the user's [notification settings](/community-tools/mendix-profile/#notifications).